Nsima Peter

-Nsima Peter (born 28 December 1988) is a Nigerian football player who plays as a striker for Romanian club AFC Unirea Slobozia.
+Nsima Peter (born 28 December 1988) is a Nigerian professional footballer who plays as a striker for Swedish club Nordic United FC.

 Club career

 Peter's mother club was Wikki Tourists FC.
 In 2011 he came to Sweden and Kristianstad.
 In the first match that he started he scored a hat-trick against Oddevold.
 On 29 September 2012, he again scored a hat-trick, this time against Karlstad in a match that ended with a 3-1 win for KFF.

 In February 2013, he signed a three-year contract with Varberg.
 In December 2016, Peter was recruited by Frej, where he signed a one-year contract with an option for another year.

 On 18 November 2018, Peter was recruited by Falkenberg, where he signed a two-year contract.
 On 13 April 2019 he made his debut in the Allsvenskan for Falkenbergs against Häcken.

 On 16 February 2022, Peter signed with Utsikten in Superettan.

 In January 2023 Peter signed for Romanian club AFC Unirea Slobozia.

+In March 2023 he returned to Sweden and signed for Nordic United FC.